 Individual ways of thinking and behaving play an important role on the path to greater balance.
 Beneficial Thinking is based on neuroscientific findings about how the brain works.
 Stress originates in the mind.
 If you understand how and why it arises and how the body reacts to stress, you can steer your thoughts in a beneficial direction with targeted, simple exercises.
 Beneficial Thinking shows ways to consciously say goodbye to power-sapping thought patterns.
 Because these are often unconscious, but harmful to health.
 Those who actively practice Beneficial Thinking will notice within three months how their mental tension eases and their mental and physical strength returns.

-For whom is Beneficial Thinking useful?
+Who is Beneficial Thinking for?

 The Beneficial Thinking House

 To help people on their way to new patterns of thinking and behavior, Dr. Karella Easwaran has developed a metaphor.
 In it, she compares the human brain to a house.
 The image of the Beneficial Thinking house helps people sort through their thoughts and understand which part of the brain is responsible for which task.

 The Beneficial Thinking house has three floors.
 The basement corresponds to the human brainstem and is representative of the stress system.
 The first floor symbolizes the midbrain with its emotion center.
 The top floor represents the so-called prefrontal cortex.
 With it we think, plan the future, set goals and achieve success.

 This metaphor enables us to effectively break old and entrenched thought patterns and trigger an inner development.
 In her new book, the guidebook for stressed mothers “The secret of balanced mothers”, the doctor shows how the metaphor works and gives practical tips for more serenity in everyday life.